CodingToastBread/geotools-playground/README.md

 # GeoTools Coding Just For Fun 🗺️

 Simple GeoTools Module Testing Repository.<br>
 > Remark : Please note that all code is written based on JDK 17.
-Please keep this in mind.
+Please keep this in mind.<br>
 > Remark : We have set the version of GeoTools to 27.2 because it is the minimum version compatible with Java 17.

 <br><br>